Jennifer S. Taub

 BA, Yale College, 1989

-Professor Jennifer Taub researches and writes in the areas of financial reform, corporate governance, and mutual fund regulation.
-Her book Other People's Houses: How Decades of Bailouts, Captive Regulators, and Toxic Bankers Made Home Mortgages a Thrilling Business is forthcoming in May 2014 with Yale University Press.
+Professor Jennifer Taub researches and writes in the areas of corporate governance, financial market reform, and mutual fund regulation.
+Her first book OTHER PEOPLE'S HOUSES: HOW DECADES OF BAILOUTS, CAPTIVE REGULATORS, AND TOXIC BANKERS MADE HOME MORTGAGES A THRILLING BUSINESS was published in May 2014 by Yale University Press.

-Professor Taub joined the faculty of Vermont Law School in 2011 after serving as coordinator of the Business Law Program at the University of Massachusetts, Amherst, Isenberg School of Management.
+Professor Taub joined the faculty of Vermont Law School in 2011 after serving as a senior lecturer and coordinator of the Business Law Program at the University of Massachusetts, Amherst's Isenberg School of Management.
 Prior to joining academia, she was an associate general counsel with Fidelity Investments.
-She received her BA degree, cum laude, from Yale College, with distinction in the English major, and her JD, cum laude, from Harvard Law School.
-She teaches business law courses, including Contracts, Corporations, Securities Regulation and White Collar Crime.
+She received her BA degree, cum laude, from Yale University, with distinction in the English major, and her JD, cum laude, from Harvard Law School.
+She teaches business law courses, including Contracts, Corporations, Securities Regulation, and White Collar Crime.

 Professor Taub's corporate governance work often focuses on the role of institutional investors, including mutual funds.
-Her article Able but Not Willing: The Failure of Mutual Fund Advisers to Advocate for Shareholders' Rights was published in the J. Corp.
-L. This paper was initially presented at a conference jointly sponsored by the Yale School of Management, Millstein Center for Corporate Governance and the Oxford Said Business School.
+Her article Able but Not Willing: The Failure of Mutual Fund Advisers to Advocate for Shareholders' Rights J. CORP.
+L. (2009) was initially presented at a conference jointly sponsored by the Yale School of Management's Millstein Center for Corporate Governance and the Oxford Said Business School.
 Her article titled Managers in the Middle: Seeing and Sanctioning Corporate Political Spending after Citizens United was presented at the New York University Law School, Brennan Center for Justice and later published in the N.Y.U.
-J. Legis. & Pub.
-Pol'y.
-Taub has also recently ventured into the area of legal education reform with her article, Unpopular Contracts and Why They Matter: Burying Langdell and Enlivening Students published in the Wash L. Rev.
+J. LEGIS. & PUB.
+POL'Y (2012).
+Taub has also recently ventured into the area of legal education reform with her article Unpopular Contracts and Why They Matter: Burying Langdell and Enlivening Students, published in the WASH L. REV. (2013)